-Our Route to Machu Picchu A WORLD-CLASS PILGRIMAGE
+Our Route to Machu Picchu

+A WORLD-CLASS PILGRIMAGE

 Trekking to the legendary lost city of Machu Picchu is one of the world's most inspiring pilgrimages, an exhilarating journey following in the footsteps of the ancient Incas.
-Our journey begins in Cusco, the imperial city of the Incas, where we stay at the Hotel Monasterio, one of Cusco's most prestigious accommodations.
-After visiting the sites of the Sacred Valley of the Incas, we set off on the ancient royal highway to Machu Picchu, staying the first two nights at our own private campsites with full amenities-it even has a sauna!
+Our journey begins in Cusco, the imperial city of the Incas, where we stay at the Hotel Monasterio, one of Cusco's most romantic and prestigious accommodations.

+After visiting the sites of the Sacred Valley of the Incas, we set off on the ancient royal highway to Machu Picchu, staying the first two nights at our own private campsites.
+The first one has full amenities-permanent toilets, showers, and even a sauna!
 Crossing two high passes, we explore major Inca ruins along the route-you can't reach them any other way than on foot-and enjoy spectacular, specially chosen campsites with fantastic views.
-One of our camps just above the ruin of Phuyupatamarka has incredible panoramas of the snowcapped giants of Huamantay (19,239') and Salcantay (20,574')-two awesome sentinels of the Inca Trail.
+One of our camps just above the ruin of Phuyupatamarka has incredible panoramas of the snowcapped giants of Humantay (19,239') and Salcantay (20,574')-two awesome sentinels of the Inca Trail.
 The climax of our trek is the hike to Intipunku, Gate of the Sun, on our final day, then we hike down into the captivating ruins of Machu Picchu.
-The next day we explore the ruins with our guide.
+The next day we explore the archaeological site with our guide.
 Our overnight at Machu Picchu Sanctuary Lodge, set right at the ruins, allows us wonderful access to this mystical site.
-Our trip itinerary is specifically designed to give you four full days at altitude before crossing the high passes.
-The overnights are in Cusco (11,200'), Ollantaytambo (9,160'), and we have hikes to our private camps at 8,900 feet and 12,033 feet.
-PROPER ACCLIMATIZATION
+The next morning, we'll continue our exploration of the extensive and dramatically sited ruins, and those who wish (and were signed up early enough so we can secure the tickets!) can embark on the exciting hike up to the top of Huayna Picchu, the striking peak that forms the photogenic backdrop for Machu Picchu.
+PROPER ACCLIMATIZATION Our trip itinerary is specifically designed to give you four full days at altitude before crossing the high passes.
+The overnights are in Cusco (11,200'), Ollantaytambo (9,160'), and we hike between our first two private camps from 8,520'-8,900'.

-Trekking in Style CAMP AMENITIES & CUISINE Our tents are roomy, high-quality 4-person mountain tents (used for only 2 people) and 2-person tents (used for singles).
-At camps 3 and 4, we have our own private, biodegradable chemical toilet.
+Trekking in Style CAMP AMENITIES & CUISINE During the trek, our tents at camps 2, 3, and 4 are roomy, high-quality 4-person mountain tents (used for only 2 people) and 2-person tents (used for singles).
+We also have our own private, biodegradable chemical toilet.
 And the food?
 You'll be surprised and delighted at the variety and quality of our on-the-trail cuisine, a blend of freshly made American and Peruvian dishes.
 Each morning, you'll wake up to hot coffee, cocoa, and a choice of teas, brought right to your tent, followed by a freshly prepared breakfast of eggs, pancakes, French toast, or oatmeal, served in our enclosed dining tent, complete with table and chairs.
 Lunches include delicious pasta salads, soup, casseroles, and other offerings, served at a scenic trailside spot where our staff has set up tables and chairs, and often an open tent for shade.
 At each lunch stop, we set up our own private, biodegradable chemical toilet for our own group's use.
-Snacks are on hand when you arrive at our well-located camp at the end of each day's hike, and dinner begins with a hearty soup followed by an entrée of fish, beef, or chicken (with vegetarian options), along with vegetable dishes, fruit, and a light dessert.
+Tea time with snacks are on hand when you arrive at our well-located camp at the end of each day's hike, and dinner begins with a hearty soup followed by an entrée of fish, beef, or chicken (with vegetarian options), along with vegetable dishes, fruit, and a light dessert.
 Our cooks are well-trained in catering to special diet needs including gluten-free and non-dairy, and camp hygiene is practiced at the highest level.